 How Much Does Link Building Cost?

 Authority is a pillar of search engine optimization strategy and high-quality links give your site authority.
-While link building will likely be a part of the retainer model as we discussed above, we are frequently asked how much link building costs on its own.
-So let’s explore!
+While link building will likely be a part of the retainer model discussed above, we’re frequently asked how much link building costs on its own.

+But how much does each individual link cost?
+That varies, too.
 You can find in-content, off-page links for $5 all the way up to $1,000 per link.
-So just go with the cheapest, right?
-Wrong!
+But resist the urge to go with the cheapest option.
 Links, even of the same domain authority (DA) aren’t apples-to-apples.

 Here’s generally what you can expect from different pricing tiers: